 Therefore, here’re some facts and figures.

 By any standards, this is a very lucrative amount of money that independent financial advisors can make.
-In fact, you can earn much more if you’re independent financial advisor because financial institutions provide incentives on every client you bag for them.
+You can earn much more if you’re an independent financial advisor because financial institutions provide incentives for every client you bag for them.

-In recent years, most financial institutions provide some level of free financial advisory services to clients.
-However, these are limited to savings and investment plans available from that financial institution only.
+In recent years, most financial institutions have provided free financial advisory services to clients.
+However, these are limited to only savings and investment plans available from that financial institution.

-Furthermore, there’s a trend of Do-It-Yourself (DIY) investment among younger investors, especially the millennial generation.
-The availability of free apps such as Acorns and Robinhood which allows DIY investors to start with as low as $5 is also a major reason why people don’t take financial advisors.
+Furthermore, there’s a trend of Do-It-Yourself (DIY) investment among younger investors, especially millennials.
+The availability of free apps such as Acorns and Robinhood, which allows DIY investors to start with as low as $5 is a major reason people don’t take financial advisors.

-Only one percent Americans actually use a financial advisor, a November 2019 survey titled: “Invest in You,” conducted by news channel CNBC reveals.
+Only one percent of Americans actually use a financial advisor, a November 2019 survey titled: “Invest in You,” conducted by the news channel CNBC, reveals.

-However, there’s ample scope for working as financial advisor and becoming successful, if we look at Bureau of Labor Statistics projections.
+However, there’s ample scope for working as a financial advisor and becoming successful if we look at Bureau of Labor Statistics projections.
 According to BLS, there’re only 271,700 financial advisors in America.
 However, the profession will grow at a rate of seven percent every year till 2028.

-The main competitor to financial advisors comes from Robo-Advisors or computer programs provided by banks, financial institutions and other organizations.
-Available at fraction of the cost of a human financial advisor, these Robo-Advisors are very popular investment app among lower to middle income group of investors.
+The main competitor to financial advisors comes from Robo-Advisors or computer programs provided by banks, financial institutions, and other organizations.
+Available at a fraction of the cost of a human financial advisor, these Robo-Advisors are very popular investment app among lower to a middle-income groups of investors.

-Though the road to become a financial advisor may sound long and involves lots of effort, the income and prestige make it worth the while.
-In fact, a financial advisors can earn much higher than the median pay, if they exert extra efforts.
-You too can become a financial advisor.
+Though the road to becoming a financial advisor may sound long and involves lots of effort, the income and prestige make it worth the while.
+Financial advisors can earn much higher than the median pay if they exert extra effort.
+You, too, can become a financial advisor.